(407) 664-5605 -- Jamaican Cultural Connection, Inc. -- A 501(c)(3) Organization info@jccnow.org

 Jamaica Hurricane Relief Efforts

-JCC, Inc. is making a great effort to collect tangible items and monetary donations to help residents of Jamaica, recently affected by hurricane Beryl.
+JCC, Inc. is making a great effort to collect tangible items and monetary donations to help residents of Jamaica, recently affected by hurricane Melissa.
 Let’s mobilize our communities here in the USA to help rebuild the many homes; small community businesses; schools, and religious gathering places, devastated by the heavy winds and rain.
 Please keep Jamaica in your prayers continuously.

 Thank you in advance for your anticipated donations.